silx-kit/jupyterhub_moss/README.md

     Slurm nodes. **jupyterhub_moss** needs that a virtual (or conda) environment is used to start Jupyter.
 This path can be changed according to the partitions.
-  - `modules`: Comma separated list of environment modules to load before starting the Jupyter server.
+  - `modules`: Space separated list of environment modules to load before starting the Jupyter server.
 Environment modules will be loaded with the `module` command.
   - `add_to_path`: Whether or not to prepend the environment `path` to shell